AI Assisted analysis is here. Discover the latest updates! Check Now

 • Analyzing your customers’ opinions on your brand through gathering data on brand mentions on social media and reviews.

-• Dispatching review forms and analyzing customer feedback to evaluate your customers’ User Experience
+• Dispatching review forms and analyzing customer feedback to evaluate your customers’ User Experience, often trying to gauge customer sentiment

 • Interpreting survey results, interviews or reviews to understand customer expectations and preferences